mulugetam/zlib-accel/README.md

 QAT
 - Max buffer size (for compressed/uncompressed data): 512kB
 - Compression:
   - Input/output larger than the max buffer size will be compressed into multiple streams (for gzip or zlib formats) or multiple blocks in one stream (for deflate raw format).
 Note that generating multiple streams is not completely aligned with zlib behavior.
+This behavior can be controlled using the qat_compression_allow_chunking option.
 - Decompression
   - If end-of-stream is not reached in one call, zlib-accel will fall back to zlib.
 Resuming decompression mid-stream (stateful decompression) is not supported by the accelerator.
   - If the input data contains more than one stream, decompression stops at the first end-of-stream (same as zlib).